Predicting Chicago Bears' Stat Leaders in 2017

 Danny Trevathan: 75 total tackles

-Nick Kwiatkosk: 55 total tackles
+Nick Kwiatkoski: 55 total tackles

 Quintin Demps: 65 total tackles